 Performance shares awarded in 2024 will result in the issuance of actual shares of 3M common stock to our Named Executive Officers if the Company achieves certain financial goals over the years 2024, 2025, and 2026.
 The number of shares of 3M common stock that may be issued is linked to the Company's performance as measured by the equally weighted criteria of Adjusted Earnings per Share Growth, Relative Organic Sales Growth, and Free Cash Flow Growth.
 These performance criteria were selected because they are aligned with our operating plan and the financial objectives communicated to shareholders, and the Committee believes that they are important drivers of long-term shareholder value.
 Attainment of these three independent performance criteria is measured separately for each calendar year during the three-year measurement period, with each year weighted as follows: 2024 - 50 percent; 2025 - 30 percent; and 2026 - 20 percent.
-However, the targets against which the Company's performance is measured or spin-off).
+However, the targets against which the Company's performance is measured over the course of the three-year performance period are fixed at the time the grant is awarded, subject to subsequent adjustments only in limited circumstances (such as a stock or spin-off).

 The actual number of shares of common stock that will be delivered at the end of the three-year performance period ending on December 31, 2026, may be anywhere from 0 percent to 200 percent of the target number of shares awarded, depending on the Company's performance over such time period against the goals set forth below, generally subject to continued employment.
 If the Company's performance falls between any of the percentages specified, the number of shares of 3M common stock earned will be determined by linear interpolation.
 (Dollars in millions)

-2024 Performance 2025-2026 Performance Payout level

-2024 Performance share award targets levels levels (% of target)
+2024 Performance share award targets 2024 Performance levels 2025-2026 Performance levels Payout level (% of target)

-Adjusted Earnings per Share Growth Threshold 10.0 % 1.0 % 6 2/3%
+Adjusted Earnings per Share Growth Threshold 10.0% 1.0% 6 2/3%

-33% Target 14.0 % 3.25 % 33 1/3%
+33% Target 14.0% 3.25% 33 1/3%

-Maximum 18.0 % 5.5 % 66 2/3%
+Maximum 18.0% 5.5% 66 2/3%

-Relative Organic Sales Growth Threshold -1.0 % -1.0 % 6 2/3%
+Relative Organic Sales Growth Threshold -1.0% -1.0% 6 2/3%

-33% Target 0.0 % 0.0 % 33 1/3%
+33% Target 0.0% 0.0% 33 1/3%

-Maximum 1.0 % 1.0 % 66 2/3%
+Maximum 1.0% 1.0% 66 2/3%

-Free Cash Flow Growth Threshold \$3,430 1.0 % 6 2/3%
+Free Cash Flow Growth Threshold \$3,430 1.0% 6 2/3%

-33% Target \$3,810 3.25 % 33 1/3%
+33% Target \$3,810 3.25% 33 1/3%

-Maximum \$4,195 5.5 % 66 2/3%
+Maximum \$4,195 5.5% 66 2/3%

-No payout is provided for below threshold performance.
+\ No payout is provided for below threshold performance.